Chart Color Schemes

 Employment conditions in Robina demonstrate exceptional strength compared to most Australian markets

-Robina has an educated workforce with significant representation from essential services sectors.
-Its unemployment rate was 2.6% in the past year, with estimated employment growth of 2.5%.
+Robina's workforce is well-educated with significant representation in essential services sectors.
+The unemployment rate was 2.6% as of September 2025.
+Employment growth over the past year was estimated at 2.5%.

 Frequently Asked Questions - Employment